-The City shall create a promotional list based upon the results of the oral examination which shall be valid for three years, with the first person on the list receiving the appointment.
+The City shall create a promotional list based upon the results of the Assessment Center examination which shall be valid for three years, with the first person on the list receiving the appointment.
 In case of a tie, the most senior person in the rank shall be appointed.

-The Paramedic Coordinator shall serve a three-year term, at the expiration of which he/she may request to be returned to his/her prior position and a Paramedic Coordinator shall be appointed for a new three-year term following the procedure set forth above.
-The incumbent Paramedic Coordinator, at the expiration of his/her three- year term, may continue in the position, without testing to do so, in one-year increments, subject to the approval of the Chief of the Department.
-Should the Paramedic Coordinator wish to vacate the office prior to the expiration of his/her term, he/she must seek approval from the Chief of the Department and, if approved, the next person on the valid promotional list will be appointed.
-If no list exists, a new one will be created in the manner set forth above.
+The EMS Coordinator shall serve a three-year term, at the expiration of which he/she may request to be returned to his/her prior position and a EMS Coordinator shall be appointed for a new three-year term following the procedure set forth above.
+The incumbent EMS Coordinator, at the expiration of his/her three-year term, may continue in the position, without testing to do so, in one-year increments, subject to the approval of the Chief of the Department.

+Should the EMS Coordinator wish to vacate the office prior to the expiration of his/her term, he/she must seek approval from the Chief of the Department appeal only under the Grievance Procedure and shall not be subject to appeal under Act 78 of the Public Acts of 1935, as amended.

-The Paramedic Coordinator may also be removed by the City at any time for cause and returned to his/ her prior position.
-The decision of the City to remove the Paramedic Coordinator shall be subject to appeal only under the Grievance Procedure and shall not be subject to appeal under Act 78 of the Public Acts of 1935, as amended.
+The Paramedic Coordinator may also be removed by the City at any time for cause and returned to his/her prior position.
+The decision of the City to remove the EMS Coordinator shall be subject to